flowroute/sms-proxy/README.md

 ### Know your Flowroute phone number

 To create a proxy session, you will need one or more Flowroute phone numbers, which will be added into your TN pool.
 If you do not know your phone number, or if you need to verify whether or not it is enabled for SMS, you can find it on the [DIDs](https://manage.flowroute.com/accounts/dids/) page of the Flowroute portal.
-The SMS proxy has a 1-to-1 mapping of number to session; the more numbers you add to your pool, the more simultaneous sessions you can create.

 ##Run `git clone` and create a credentials.py file